-Cato’s declaration here is one of non attachment and equanimity he does not grasp at the loss of his youthful strength.
+Cato’s declaration here is one of non-attachment and equanimity, he does not grasp at the loss of his youthful strength.
 Instead Cato recommended that we be utilitarians in whatever stage we are in the aging process.
 Moreover, Cato’s indifference to infirmity in old age is in line with his keeping true to his surrender to nature and fate as they unfold.

 The Rise and Fall of Milo of Croton

-In the 6th century BC in southern Italy there was Croton, it was a Greek colony known for producing great athletes.
+In the 6th century BC in southern Italy there was Croton, a Greek colony known for producing great athletes.
 The most notable of them was the wrestler, Milo of Croton.
 Milo was a paragon of strength, reported to carrying an adult ox on his shoulders as a method of strength training.
 He participated in the Olympic games and achieved a winning streak of six times.

 Cato reports a story about Milo who was an old man at the time:

 “One day when as an old man he was watching the young athletes training on the racecourse, he reportedly looked down at his own muscles and wept saying: and now these are dead.”